tranvansang/thpt/README.md

 - Run `python crawl.py`
 - Output is written in `out.csv`
 - Check more configuration in `crawl.py`
+- Press `Ctrl-C` once (do NOT press twice or more) to terminate job.
+Crawled data is not lost and saved in `out.csv`

 # Student ID structure